SirMotte/5E-Tables-to-Items-Converter/README.md

 ## Usage

-1. Open any Rollable Table in your world
+1. Open any Rollable Table in your world, and edit it
 2. Click the "Convert Table to Items" button in the table header
 3. Select or create a target compendium for the items
 4. The module will:
-   - Create D&D 5E items for each table entry
+   - Create items for each table entry
    - Use the table entry text as item descriptions
    - Name items using "Result Name" if available, otherwise "TableName #001" format
    - Store items in your chosen compendium